Environmental group gives Vail a ‘B’

 Vail, CO Colorado

-VAIL, Colorado – Vail scored a “B” and Beaver Creek, a “C” on an environmental report card released Tuesday by a coalition of environmental groups.
+VAIL, Colorado – Vail gets a “B” and Beaver Creek, a “C” on a environmental report card released Monday by a a coalition of environmental groups.

-The analysis by the Ski Area Citizens Coalition also says Colorado ski resorts are getting greener.
-Colorado resorts as a whole improved for the fourth year in a row, the coalition said.
+The analysis by the Ski Area Citizens Coalition also says that ski resorts are getting ‘greener,’ and Colorado resorts are leading the way.